connectrpc/connect-swift/ConnectExamples/ElizaSwiftPackageApp/README.md

 - [gRPC-Web](https://grpc.io) + unary
 - [gRPC-Web](https://grpc.io) + streaming

+## Try it out

-To try out the app, simply open the `.xcodeproj` in this directory.
+Simply open the `.xcodeproj` in this directory and build the app target using Xcode.

+Note that the project uses a local reference to the Connect package, rather than the GitHub URL.